skrinik/RepData_PeerAssessment1/PA1_template.md

 ```

 ## What is mean total number of steps taken per day?

+The mean total number of steps per day can be seen in the printed table below, along with a histogram showing the frequency of total step numerical values for each day:

 ```r
 total_steps <- with(data, aggregate(steps, by = list(ymd(date)), sum))